azukaar/Cosmos-Docs/src/content/docs/guides/setup.md

 * Use Let's Encrypt: This is the recommended method, it will automagically get certificates for you, and renew them automatically.
 It is the easiest method, and the most secure.
 There are two caveats, see below.

-* Supply My Own: If you already have a certificate, you can simply copy paste them in the Text Box that appear when you choose this method.
+* Supply My Own: If you already have a certificate, you can simply copy and paste them in the Text Box that appear when you choose this method.

 * Generate a self-signed certificate: Although it's not as secure, This is very useful to use this option.
 When you do so, Cosmos will generate all your certificates itself, and renew them as well.
-It is usefull as you can generate certificates for private networks, IPs, or even localhost.
+It is useful as you can generate certificates for private networks, IPs, or even localhost.

 * Use HTTP: This is not recommended, as it will not encrypt your traffic.
 It is only useful for testing purposes.